 If you or a loved one feel you may have head lice, it’s important to know that you’re not alone.
-Head lice are a common Houston community problem.
-According to the Centers for Disease Control, an estimated six to twelve million lice infestations occur every year in the United States.
+Head lice are a common problem in many Houston communities.
+According to the Centers for Disease Control (CDC), an estimated six to twelve million lice infestations occur every year in the United States.
 At Lice Treatment Solutions, we’re proud to be a leading provider of head lice inspections and natural lice treatment solutions throughout Texas.
 When you visit our lice treatment facility, our lice experts will perform a thorough inspection of your hair and scalp to properly diagnose your condition.
-If our head lice technicians find that you do indeed have head lice, we’ll discuss our array of natural lice treatment solutions before working to remove all eggs, nymphs and lice from your hair and scalp.
+If our head lice technicians find that you do indeed have head lice, we’ll discuss our array of natural lice treatment solutions before working to remove all eggs, nymphs, and lice from your hair and scalp.

 Head lice, also known as pediculus humanus capitis, are parasitic insects that feed on human blood and live close to the human scalp.
-Roughly the size of a sesame seed, head lice have six legs with claws that can attach themselves to human hair.
-Most commonly spread from head to head contact, head lice can be passed from one person to another through the sharing of hats, combs, brushes and other personal items.
-While head lice do not carry diseases, they can be extremely difficult to eradicate without the help of a professional.
+Lice are roughly the size of a sesame seed, and they have six legs with claws that can attach themselves to human hair.
+Head lice are most commonly spread from head to head contact, so they can be passed from one person to another through the sharing of hats, combs, brushes and other personal items.
+While head lice are not known to carry diseases, they can be extremely difficult to eradicate without the help of a professional.

 The Three Stages of Head Lice

 A lice egg typically hatches within six to nine days after oviposition, at which time the egg may appear to be white in color.
-After hatching, the louse nymph leaves its egg, which is still attached to the hair shaft, behind.
-Oftentimes, parents will mistake the empty egg, or the nit, as dandruff or scabs in their child’s hair.
+After hatching, the louse nymph leaves its egg behind.
+Often, parents will mistake the empty egg, or the nit, as dandruff or scabs in their child’s hair.
 This empty egg shell can stay in the infested person’s hair for more than six months without proper removal!
-If you’ve noticed small speckles in your child’s hair, contact the lice removal experts at Lice Treatment Solutions today.
+If you’ve noticed small speckles in your child’s hair, then contact the lice removal experts at Lice Treatment Solutions today.

 A fully grown and developed adult louse is about the size of a sesame seed and is gray to white in color.
 An adult louse can live up to 45 days on a person’s scalp, but if it falls off and is removed from its food source, it will die within one or two days.